Shyamal-Shah/system-design/04_HLD_Concepts/Databases/CAP_Theorem/README.md

 In this approach, the system uses a quorum (a majority as in voting) of nodes to achieve consistency and availability.
 A write is considered successful only when a majority of nodes acknowledge it, and a read is successful if it can be satisfied by a quorum of nodes.

 For example, in distributed databases like Cassandra, a write is successful when it is acknowledged by a majority of nodes, ensuring that the data is consistent across the system while still allowing for high availability.

+## Practical Strategies to Achieve Availability - Fail-Over

+Fail-Over patterns handles the service availability continuously through switch from a failed system to a redundant system.

+### 1. Active-Passive (Master-Slave) Fail-Over

+In the Active-Passive Fail-Over system, one node acts as a primary system and handles all the traffic.
+A passive standby service is kept in-sync via heart beats or health checks.
+During failure, the passive automatically takes over adopting the master's(Active) ip and hostname.

+Downtime depends on whether the passive (slave) node is already running called hot standby or needs to boot called cold standby.

+Its simple to configure, easier to maintain and uses less resources.
+It might have short downtime and data loss based if replication lag exists.

+Use cases include financial systems, mission‑critical services where downtime must be minimized.

+### 2. Active-Active (Master-Master) Fail-Over

+In the Active-Active Fail-Over system, all the nodes are serving traffic spreading the load between them.
+Generally a load balancer handles the distribution of requests to all the nodes.
+During failure, the load balancer diverts all the traffic away form faulted node.

+This system requires synchronized data for consistency and promotes low down time, due to seamless failover, has better resource utilization,scalable performance and reduced latency via geographic distribution.

+However, this system is complex, requires additional resources like load balancers, consistent replication, split-brain prevention and quorum mechanisms.

+Use Cases include high throughput applications like web services, distributed databases, global-scale platforms

 ## PACELC Theorem